-Students who do not meet the requirement by 31 December will not be admitted to the Master's degree programme and may not sit further tests.
+Applicants who do not meet the requirement by said deadline will not be admitted to the master's degree programme and may not sit any further tests.

 Admission assessment

 Admission into the degree programme is capped in order to meet high-quality teaching standards relative to the available resources.